LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 [MathWorks]: https://blogs.mathworks.com/deep-learning/2018/11/15/sudoku-solver-image-processing-and-deep-learning/

 Machine learning could also be used for this problem.
-For example, [MathWork's blog post][MathWorks] trained a model to segment an area around the grid.
+For example, [MathWorks][MathWorks] trained a model to segment an area around the grid.
-However it only trains on only 100 images and I do not know how well it generalises.
+It only trains on 100 images so I do not know how well it generalises.
-A more general model usually requires a much larger dataset which could be time consuimg to make.
+A more general model usually requires a much larger dataset.
+That could be time consuimg to make.

-After the largest contour has been found, a simple four point quadrilateral is fit to the contour, and that is returned as the grid.
+After the largest contour has been found, a quadrilateral is fit to the contour, and that is returned as the grid.

 [MathWorks]: https://blogs.mathworks.com/deep-learning/2018/11/15/sudoku-solver-image-processing-and-deep-learning/

 ## Working with images in Julia

-The main packaged used in this code is [JuliaImages.jl][JuliaImages].
+The main package used in this code is [JuliaImages.jl][JuliaImages].
 An image in Julia is an $h\times w$ matrix, where $h$ is the height and $w$ is the width.
 Its most general type is an `AbstractArray`.
 Each element of the array is a pixel, which can be a native type such as `Int` or `Float64`, or a `Colorant` type such as `Gray` (1 channel), `RGB` (3 channels) or `RGBA` (4 channels).
 At the time of publication, JuliaImages.jl defines 18 `Color` subtypes and 36 `TransparentColor` subtypes.
 This format is convenient  because an image can always be expected to be 2D and extra dimensions are handled by the pixel type.

-Machine learning often uses a $h\times w \times c$ format, where $c$ is the number of channels.
+Machine learning often uses an $h\times w \times c$ format, where $c$ is the number of channels.
-The function `channelview` can be used to convert it to $c \times h\times w$ array, and then `permutedims` can convert it to a $h\times w \times c$ array:
+The function `channelview` can convert it to a $c \times h\times w$ array, and then `permutedims` can convert it to a $h\times w \times c$ array:
  {%highlight julia %}
 image_CHW = channelview(img_rgb)
 image_HCW = permutedims(img_CHW, (2, 3, 1))